 What if this unbearable urge to eat stuffed-crust Digiorno's pizza is waiting patiently for the right opportunity to hit us with a good old fashioned sucker punch to the gut?
 Wait, that might just a me problem.
 Moving along...

 Don't despair!
-The age-old Paleo diet and the centenarian-rich Blue Zones diet stand the test of time!
+The age-old Paleo diet and the centenarian-rich Blue Zones diets stand the test of time!

 The Paleo Cave Man Vs Plant-Based Centenarian

-Beginning a diet can be difficult, and sticking with it isn’t easy either.
-It takes time, research, discipline and enthusiasm to find what truly works because all of our bodies are different.
+Beginning a diet can be difficult.
+Sticking with it isn’t easy either.
+It takes time, research, discipline, and enthusiasm to find what truly works because all our bodies are different.
 Those washboard abs won’t come swooping in like Tarzan swinging from a vine to save Mary Jane from the belly fat monster if you challenge yourself for a few weeks and then call it quits.

 Start with smaller steps and try to figure out what works best for you.
-It will take a bit of experimenting, but feeling your best is worth the investment of learning to listen to your body better.
-Getting rid of one thing at a time will give the clearest results of how food can affect you, physically and mentally.
+It'll take a bit of experimenting, but feeling your best is worth the investment of learning to listen to your body better.
+Getting rid of one thing at a time will give the clearest results of how food can affect you, both physically and mentally.